 We will drive traffic to your listing in a variety of ways to have a successful online sale.

 At the consultation, if the auction method is your best option, we will go over our contract, and describe the process in detail and answer all of your questions.

-Tag sales typically last three days – beginning on Friday evening and continuing through Sunday.
-On Friday, we put up directional signs to lead traffic to the front door, where customers will be greeted by one of our friendly and professional staff members wearing a GC5 uniform shirt.
+Tag sales typically last two days – Saturday & Sunday.
+We put up directional signs to lead traffic to the front door, where customers will be greeted by one of our friendly and professional staff members wearing a GC5 uniform shirt.